Rimmuru/RimurusMenu-Docs/index.md

 Give Bounty | Sets a bounty of 10k on the target
 Give Wanted | Change the wanted level for the target Trick or treat | Works great if you just hold it down :)
+Send Mugger | Contacts Lamar and sets up a mugging on your target Copy player to spoof profile | Add the targets details to your 2Take1 "Player Spoofer" Copy Scid | Copies the targets scid to your clipboard

 #### >>> Drops